manuel-russello/ICp-banking-microservices/README.md

 3. Upload the package to ICP
     `bx pr load-helm-chart --archive helm-chart-YOUR_USERNAME-0.1.0.tgz --clustername MASTER_NODE_IP`

-# Step 4 - Instantiate the banking microservice from IBM Cloud private catalog
+# Step 4 - Instantiate the banking microservice from the IBM Cloud private catalog

 ## Part 1 - Discover your Helm chart from the calalog
 1. Connect to the ICP Web UI through your Web browser, on **ICP_MASTER_NODE:PORT**